meithecatte/compilercrim.es/content/bootstrap/exception-context/index.md

   then ;
 ```

-One caveat of storing context early is that, if you're not careful, a word
+This strategy does have the caveat that, if you're not careful, a word
 invoked between storing the context and throwing the exception could overwrite
 said context, i.e.